-Ears are an increasingly popular place for wearable tech to sit, with a number of smart headphone and hearable startups entering the space.
+Ears are an increasingly popular place for wearable tech to sit, with a number of smart headphone and hearable startups now entering the space.

-Best for translation: Waverly Labs' Pilot
+Best for translation: Waverly Labs Pilot

+Waverly Labs' Pilot crowdfunding campaign built up a lot of hype, raising a total of $4.5 million.
 Essentially designed to be a pair of Babel Fish earbuds, offering real-time audio translation of 15 languages (plus regional dialects), we were consistently impressed with how the Pilot was able to accurately convert languages.
 It's not perfect just yet β for example, it still finds noisy environments tough to work in β but Waverly Labs' first generation sets the foundations for deeper translation smarts in the future.

 Wareable verdict: Waverly Labs Pilot review

-Best for augmented audio: Nuheara IQbuds
+Best for augmented audio: Nuheara IQbuds Boost

 Read this: Nuheara IQbuds review